 I’ve been twice and interviewed some inspiring academics there.
 Their home is the Pathfoot Building, a sparkling modernist building from the 1960s.
 It’s also a public art gallery and houses the university’s collection.
 There is literature and languages in the Pathfoot Building, philosophy and history, politics and law, media and communications.
 Quite enough for a banquet.
 Tertiary education in Scotland is free, (if you’re Scottish), which suggests a particular attitude there: learning is for everyone.

-But learning doesn’t end with the award of a degree or the submission of doctoral thesis.
+But learning doesn’t end with the award of a degree or the submission of a doctoral thesis.
 In many ways, degrees are better regarded as the beginning of something, rather than the conclusion, the point being, that now you have graduated, you have learnt how to learn.
 Ideally, you are open to different ideas, you can approach the strange and the new with a confidence you did not have before.
+I have two young neighbours who fall into this description.
+They both have PhDs and it just encourages them – full of curiosity, they never stop learning.